dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 configuration property.
 The remote object port used for registry receive calls is specified using *cluster.cache.remote.object.port*.
-Specifying the port numbers is typically only useful when you have multiple cluster instances on the same server / virtual machine or if you need to explicitly specify the ports to be used so as to have them configured in firewall.
+Specifying the port numbers is typically only useful when you have multiple cluster instances on the same server or if you need to explicitly specify the ports to match a firewall configuration.
 When running cluster instances on separate servers / virtual machines it is often appropriate to use the default port number and omit the ports configuration properties.
 If omitted, 4001 will be assigned as the listener port and a random free port will be assigned as the remote object port.

 An example setup for a cluster of two web servers is described below.
 For *server A* available at hostname *193.157.199.131* the following can